 Despite your students’ objections and complaints of injustice, homework is continually proven to be beneficial to their mathematics learning.

-So how do you get them to actually engage with it?
+So how do you get them to engage with it?

-If you’re constantly setting homework that ends up undone and decaying at the bottom of your students’ bags, you might be making one of these mathematics homework mistakes that kill student engagement.
+If you’re constantly setting homework that ends up undone and decaying at the bottom of your students’ bags, you might be making one of these mathematics homework mistakes that stop student engagement.

 Read on to find out how you can correct them ASAP and start getting the engagement levels you really want.